All About Water Recycling And Reuse - Recycled water and reclaimed water

 • Recharging our groundwater aquifers

-Water recycling can greatly help find alternatives, especially in decreasing water diversion in the ecosystem, and help sustain wildlife habitats by providing an additional water source.
+Water recycling can help find alternatives, especially in decreasing water diversion in the ecosystem, and help sustain wildlife habitats by providing an additional water source.

 Using recycled water extends the freshwater supplies and ensures the sustainability of natural resources.
 It also reduces landscape irrigation costs rather than potable water, which is practically costly for consumers.